Mohagames205/voicify-web/README.md

-﻿# voicify-web
+# Voxum

-This is still under heavy development!
-DO NOT USE THIS
+> This is still under heavy development.
+Do not use this if you don't know what you're doing.

+Voxum is a proximity voice chatting application for Minecraft Bedrock Edition.